 So, you may be wondering what exactly defines a novel as being intermediate.
 This is important for you to understand, so you can continue to choose the right novels for your language level.

-- Relatively modern language: The bulk of classic Spanish literature won’t be available to you in this range.
+- Relatively modern language: The bulk of classic Spanish literature won’t be very comprehensible to an intermediate-level learner.
 You can still go ahead and venture on to more antiquated texts—you’re more than welcome.
 Just take a moment and think how challenging it was for you to read Mark Twain, Charles Dickens or Shakespeare for the first time in middle or high school.